Rush Limbaugh emitting vocal vibrations, rhetoric, and resonance.

 We have some Democrats here.

-Uh start with Ted Kennedy on the Senate floor.
+Start with Ted Kennedy on the Senate floor.

-Uh uh this is sort of frightening.
+This is sort of frightening.

 I have my differences with the president, but he's absolutely right.

-He understands history, he's a border state governor, and he knows you can't do this by itself, only at the border.
+He's a border state governor, and he knows you can't do this by itself, only at the border.

 Then here's Dingy Harry.

-The President, if he wants to help us in comprehensive immigration reform, needs to look first at his Republican leadership in the Senate and say something negative about this monstrous House bill.
+The president, if he wants to help us in comprehensive immigration reform, needs to look first at his Republican leadership in the Senate and say something negative about this monstrous House bill.

-That's that's your answer right now.
+That's your answer right now.

 That's the best bite I can play for you today.